Before applying, you must read carefully the Guide for candidates attached to this recruitment notice.

-The Guide is an integral part of the recruitment notice and helps to understand the rules governing selection procedures and how to go about applying.
+The Guide is an integral part of the recruitment notice and will help you to understand the rules governing selection procedures and how to go about applying.

 A. JOB DESCRIPTION AND ELIGIBILITY